Laurent Fabius: In Government: 1981–1984

-Prime minister: 1984–1986
+Prime Minister: 1984–1986

-Fabius advocated a new kind of French socialism, which accepted the market economy.
+Fabius advocated a new kind of French socialism, which accepted democracy.
 It marked a shift away from traditional socialist concerns with state ownership and instead looked for ways to modernize industry, and increase productivity, even at the cost of some jobs.
 Fabius also worked to modernize the party's archaic structures.
 In social policy, a law of December 1984 replaced allowance for orphans with a family support allowance, and empowered family allowance funds to aid in recovery of child support when a parent fails to pay.
 The allowable income for recipients of the young child allowance was increased (July 1984) for families with three or more children.
 The Fabius Government also sought to reduce penalties on families with working mothers by substantially increasing the income ceiling for dual-income families receiving the young child allowance.
 A parental education fund was created (1985), which provided for payments to each person who stops work or reduces hours of work as a result of the birth of any child beyond the first two, for which the parent(s) is/are responsible.
 In 1985, as a means of upholding the rights of homosexuals, the penal code was amended to prohibit discrimination on the grounds of "moral habits" which included sexual orientation, which also secured the right to same-sex relationships.

 A decree of 17 July 1984 set up an Immigrants' Council, which could be consulted on questions of concern to the immigrant population regarding living conditions, housing, work, employment, education, and training, as well as social and cultural activities.
 In November 1984, an allowance was introduced if the parent concerned had been employed for two or more years.
 Known as the "allocation parentale d'education," this allowance provided 1,000 francs per month for parents who decided to take two years of parental leave after the birth of their first child.
 The "allocation au jeune enfant," introduced in January 1985, was paid to all families at a flat rate for each child from the third month of pregnancy for nine months, regardless of the parents' income.
 Payment was to continue after this period for 8 out of 10 families for a further 32 months on a means-tested basis.
 In effect, this created a benefit for the first child in lower income families.
 The government, however, reduced the daily maternity allowance from 90% to 84% of the basic wage, while the reimbursement rate of so-called "comfort" medicinal products was also lowered.